Equity, Diversity, and Inclusion in EngSci

 Where do you call home?

-As you join the U of T Engineering community, you will begin to understand why this place is so important to so many people.
-Over the next four or five years, you will not only build a foundation for your career but also form friendships and memories that will last a lifetime.
-You will have experiences you will recount years from now.
-You’ll join a global community of over 60,000 alumni who have gone before you and have a strong emotional attachment to Skule™ for those same reasons.
+As you join the U of T Engineering community, you’ll begin to understand why this place is so important to so many people.
+Over the next four or five years, you’ll not only build a foundation for your career but also form friendships and memories that’ll last a lifetime.
+You’ll have experiences that you’ll recount years from now.
+You’ll join a global community of over 60,000 alumni who have graduated before you and have a strong emotional attachment to Skule™ for those same reasons.

 U of T Engineering students at the 2023 Pride Parade [Source]